 Eating low-carb can have a multitude of benefits both micro and macro-vascular, not to mention metabolic benefits.
 A diet high in healthy fats and lower in carbs can be very neuroprotective.
 Even if you only partake in this eating style at specific times of the year you might be able to reap the benefits.

-Eating more carbohydrate when fruits are in season during spring and summer months can help you capitalize on improved carb tolerance from adequate vitamin D. It can also allow you to focus on more nutrient dense carbohydrate choices like those found locally.
+Eating more carbohydrates when fruits are in season during spring and summer months can help you capitalize on improved carb tolerance from adequate vitamin D. It can also allow you to focus on more nutrient-dense carbohydrate choices like those found locally.

 Recipe Tips